zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic02.md

   * No zone is set up.

 ### NS-NO-IP-UNDEL-1
-The delgated zone works correctly.
+The delegated zone works correctly.
 The undelegated data has in-bailiwick NS without glue.

 * Zone: ns-no-ip-undel-1.basic02.xa